2022 Tax Rates

 Each year property owners receive a tax bill.
 Taxes are collected for the purpose of operating the municipality to provide services such as roads, recreation, social services, building maintenance/operations, emergency services, and much more.
 In addition to the municipal tax levy, the town is required to collect other taxes and remit them directly to the provincial government and the seniors housing authority.
 The additional taxes are described as a requisition.
 One hundred percent (100%) of the requisition collected is remitted to the provincial government and the seniors housing authority.
 The municipality has no control over the requisitioned amount.

 - A municipal levy – this covers the operating requirements for the municipality.
-The total municipal taxes levied this year is $1,349,752 and has remained unchanged since 2019.
+The total municipal taxes levied this year is $1,369,998, a 1.5% increase from 2021.

-- Police Funding Model – this is a new tax levy for 2021 and is paid directly to the province.
+- Police Funding Model – this tax levy was introduced in 2021 and is paid directly to the province.
 This tax is intended to help fund additional rural police.
-The total police funding model requisition for this year is $23,191
+The total police funding model requisition for this year is $34,808.

 Regardless of your age or demographic, you are responsible to pay each of the four tax levies outlined above.